HĪHĪMANU SERIES

 2020

-This series honors the hīhīmanu — the manta ray — a graceful and sacred presence in Kanaka Maoli tradition.
-Revered for its elegance, strength, and spiritual symbolism, the hīhīmanu is a guardian of the ocean and a reminder of the deep intelligence within nature.
-These works reflect its soaring movement through water and spirit, evoking themes of protection, freedom, and ancestral guidance beneath the surface.
+This series honors the hīhīmanu — the manta ray — a revered and sacred presence in Kanaka Maoli tradition.
+Known for its grace, strength, and expansive movement through the ocean, the hīhīmanu is often understood as a guardian being and a reminder of the deep intelligence that lives within the natural world.

 THE PROCESS